 So now they’re the proud owners of Gus (@littlegusthebus), their teal and white renovated school bus that currently lives on a large farm property in Canada.
 The couple is taking a leap of faith trying to launch a wood-working business from the workshop/barn on the property.

-The interior of this travelling home is coated in cream and dark wood, and features the most adorable tiny wood-burning stove.
+The interior of this traveling home is coated in cream and dark wood and features the most adorable tiny wood-burning stove.
 While the couple is having a tough time sans-shower during COVID-19 (the gyms are all closed!), they are making the most of this quiet time.
 Check out the pictures of their bus below, and read our interview with the couple after the pictures.